Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance

 We evaluate our algorithms using the following metrics: \textbf{number of packs}, \textbf{number of all tokens}, \textbf{number of padding tokens}, \textbf{solution time of the packing algorithm} (after histogram and strategy creation), \textbf{number of strategies used}, \textbf{packing efficiency} (the fraction of non-padding tokens in the packed dataset), the \textbf{speed-up} achieved compared to not packing (depth 1), and the average number of sequences per sample (\textbf{packing factor}).
 For SPFHP, we analyse different (maximum) packing depth, since packing is less efficient with smaller depth and we want to get a general understanding on how the packing depth influences the processing time.
 For NNLSHP, we focus on packing depth 3 because it packs the data sufficiently well.

-For the speed-up analysis, we focus on the intelligence processing unit (IPU)~\cite{IPU} (IPU-M2000, $16$ accelerator chips).
-A GPU dynamically loads the code into the accelerator; in contrast, the IPU works with a static precompiled kernel that gets loaded onto the chip only at the beginning.
+For the speed-up analysis, we focus on the intelligence processing unit (IPU)~\cite{IPU} (IPU-M2000, $16$ accelerator chips), BERT phase 2 pretraining setup as in Section~\ref{s:explc}.
+A GPU dynamically loads the code into the accelerator; in contrast, the IPU works with a static pre-compiled engine that gets loaded onto the chip at the start of the run.
 While other approaches result in excessive padding or continuous changes of the code, our approach can work with the same code for the whole dataset.
 So in this setting the IPU architecture would especially benefit from our approach since it avoids code changes.
 Nevertheless, it can be applied to any implementation on GPU or TPU.
 For determining the speed-up, we take advantage of the precompiled kernel.
 Since time measurements are quite noisy, we can profile the kernel and how many cycles it takes for processing a batch.
 That way, we can determine the \textbf{overhead} (in cycles) from processing the additional attention masking and for unpacking the loss.
 Combining \textbf{overhead} and \textbf{packing factor}, we get the \textbf{speed-up} estimate.
 No experiment repetitions are required since the algorithms and measurements are deterministic.